Bodywork - there will be rust!

 I would usually chemically dip the removalable panels and soda blast the rest.
 On this ocassion I have opted to dip the entire car.
-It's not an inexpensive process, it involves using an alkaline chemical cleaning compound which is a completely non-destructive, immersion metal cleaning processthat not only strips paint, powder coating, grease but also removes rust from all those areas even the places you couldn't normally get too.
+It's not an inexpensive process, it involves using an alkaline chemical cleaning compound which is a completely non-destructive, immersion metal cleaning process that not only strips paint, powder coating, grease but also removes rust from all those areas - even the places you couldn't normally get to.

 After 5 weeks of dipping the car came back and it wasn't pretty!
 Apart from the rust which I expected, the car had a lot of poor repairs from accident damage and a lot of filler (bog!).
-The poor repairs will need to be recified and the rusted areas repaired, thankfully Wallothnesch in Germany stock a lot of the repair panels so my orders have gone in for the bits I need.
-At least I have a clean car to work on with none of that nasty proofcoat!
+The poor repairs needed to be recified and the rusted areas repaired.
+Thankfully Wallothnesch in Germany stock a lot of the repair panels and for a short while I had Major Customer status with them.
+At least I had a clean car to work on with none of that nasty proofcoat!

-Remove nose section and repair and replace upper panel - Completed
+Removed nose section and repair and replace upper panel

-Both inner fenders to remove and repair, I'll remove redundant brackets and fill in holes no longer required - Completed
+Both inner fenders removed and repaired , removed redundant brackets and filled in holes no longer required

-Repair both A pillar rust and replace bottoms - Completed
+Repaired both A pillar rust and replaced bottoms

-Replace inner outer and intermediate sills both sides - Completed
+Replaced inner outer and intermediate sills both sides

-Remove both quarter panels, remove all dents and replace lower sill panel both sides - Completed
+Removed both quarter panels, removed all dents and replaced lower sill panel both sides

-Remove rear beaver panel and repair or replace - Completed
+Removed rear beaver panel and repair or replace

 This is before I have made any modifications to accommodate the design changes!

-Modify rear shock mounts to take e28 subframe and coilovers- Completed
+Modifid rear shock mounts to take e28 subframe and coilovers

-Front sub-frame redesign and fabricate to accommodate S54 engine and later e36 M3 suspension - Completed
+Front sub-frame redesigned and fabricated to accommodate S54 engine and later e36 M3 suspension

 New pedal-box/firewall modifications